haleyplaas/CCRG_PurpleAir/README.md

 # CCRG_PurpleAir
-This repository holds all of the R code associated with Plaas et al., xxx {insert eventual DOI here}.
+This repository holds all of the R code associated with Plaas et al., 2025 DOI:10.1039/D5EA00020C.

 ## License